moonglum/dotfiles/README.md

 * I'm using [Solarized](http://ethanschoonover.com/solarized) as my color scheme.
 It's just beautiful.
 * [Adobe Source Code Pro](https://github.com/adobe/Source-Code-Pro) is the font I'm using.
 In 14px.
 I know that's huge, but sometimes I lean back in my chair to reason about my code (like a sir).
 And then I still want to be able to read my code :wink:
 * My terminal emulator of choice is [iTerm2](http://www.iterm2.com).
-* All my projects are stored in `~/Code`.
-I can switch to any of the projects via `c PROJECT_NAME` including auto completion.
-See my `zshrc` for that.
+* I adjusted the Jump plugin from Oh-my-ZSH to my needs.
+With `j` I can jump to directories I visit often.
+This includes their subdirectories, with autocomplete.
 * I use US-Extended as my keyboard layout.
 The German layout is useless.
 * When coding, I listen to the following music: Tron Legacy OST, Starcraft II OST, Diablo III OST, Octabitron, Saor Patrol, Schelmish, Zoë Keating, Au4, Daft Punk, LukHash.